On the morning of March 9, 2018, my mother-in-law and I decided to take a trip to the Buena Vista Lagoon in Oceanside, California.

 For example, every Monday from 10 am-12 pm, volunteers meet to do a little maintenance work around the native plant garden and trails.

-Other activities include nature led walks as well a monthly bird census which takes place on the 4th Saturday of each month.
+Other activities include nature led walks as well as a monthly bird census which takes place on the 4th Saturday of each month.

 Interested in any more activities offered?
 Click on the photo above.